Consulting Services

 As a CSS Working Group member for 13 years, I could not be closer to the metal.
 I am aware of CSS technologies that other developers have not yet caught up to, or details about how CSS works that I can leverage to create better solutions.

-I have a unique combination of skills that make me a great fit for this kind of work: a solid connection to web designers & developers fostered over 16 years of developer advocacy, and the foundation of scientific research and data analysis from my MIT PhD days.
+I have a unique combination of skills that make me a great fit for this kind of work: a solid connection to web designers & developers fostered over 16 years of developer advocacy, personal experience as a web developer and designer, a solid foundation of scientific research and data analysis from my MIT PhD days, and a decade of experience running user studies for technical products.

-I have previously been sponsored by Google to help design major web development surveys, such as State of CSS and the inaugural State of HTML (which also resulted in novel survey UI), both taken by tens of thousands of developers every year and breaking participation records for the years I was involved.
+I have run user studies for scientific research at MIT, and for developer research, some of which was funded by Google.
+I have also been sponsored by Google to help design major web development surveys, such as State of CSS and the inaugural State of HTML (which also resulted in novel survey UI), both taken by tens of thousands of developers every year and breaking participation records for the years I was involved.

 I have also led research efforts into web development practices via scraping, which is another avenue we can explore.